-John Costello has over 30 years of experience in consumer products and services, retail and technology.
+John Costello has over thirty years of experience in consumer products and services, retail, and technology.
 The first half of his career was spent in classic management jobs, with the second half helping companies drive innovation and navigate high change environments, from start-ups to $70 billion companies.

 Costello been recognized as one of most influential and innovative executives by numerous organizations, one of the Top 10 Merchants by DSN Retailing Today and was elected to both the Chief Marketing Officer Hall of Fame and Retail Advertising Hall of Fame.

-Costello also has significant leadership experience in industry and not-for profit organizations.
-He is past Chairman of the Mobile Marketing Association, the Association of National Advertisers and the Advertising Council.
+Costello also has significant leadership experience in industry and nonprofit organizations.
+He is past chairman of the Mobile Marketing Association, the Association of National Advertisers and the Advertising Council.

 He currently serves on the board and executive committee and chairs the Governance Committee of Yellowstone Forever, and is co-chair, executive committee member and Director of the Grand Teton Music Festival.
 He is a past director/trustee of The National Multiple Sclerosis Society, American Film Institute, and Georgia Aquarium.